festusmaithyakcau/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 * **0. First constant, first print**
   * [0-javascript_is_amazing.js](./0-javascript_is_amazing.js): JavaScript script
-  that creates a constant variable `myVar` with the value `'Javascript is amazing'`.
+  that creates a constant variable `myVar` with the value `'JavaScript is amazing'`.
   * Usage: `./0-javascript_is_amazing.js`

 * **1. 3 languages**